Draupner/Draupner/README.md

 	> rake test

-4. At this point you'll need to create a be used by the application.
+4. At this point you'll need to create a database to be used by the application.
 Assuming that you have SQL Server Express installed as .\SQLEXPRESS the database can be created by Draupner:

 	> scaffold.exe create-database Library